Polysyndeton | Definition & Examples

 The voices just can’t worm through.

-Sylvia Plath uses polysyndeton here to create rhythm.
+Sylvia Plath uses polysyndeton here to create a unique rhythmic effect.
 This is important as the poetry of Sylvia Path is famous (or notorious) for being jerky and ineloquent.
 She gives the impression of a hysterical speaker who cannot keep a coherent train of thought.

 The polysyndeton contributes significantly toward creating and supporting that impression.
 The speaker appears to be making things up as she goes along— which is one of the main effects of polysyndeton.